Ren22/MS_turingspat/README.md

 ## MS_turingspat
-Here is some notebooks with the code Im running for my MS project.
-If you are running conda, you can simply create an environemnt from environemnt.yml, then go to jupyter notebook to run or edit the code.
+Here are some notebooks Im running for my MS project.
+If you are running conda, you can simply create the environment from environment.yml, then launch jupyter notebook to run or edit the code.

 ## Useful pdf-link to install NEURON on MAC OS X:
 https://www.neuron.yale.edu/ftp/neuron/nrn_mac_install.pdf